 Production and service provision was carried out, monitored, and controlled to ensure that product conformed to specifications.
 The organization had a documented process for the control of production that included, but was not limited to, qualification of infrastructure and monitoring and measuring equipment.
-Batch manufacturing records were available and records were verified and approved.
-The non-conformity identified was successfully addressed by a CAPA process.
+Batch manufacturing records were available, and identified the amount manufactured and amount approved for distribution.
+Records were verified and approved.
+The nonconformities identified during the inspection were addressed through a CAPA plan.